marromlam/phis-scq2/README.md

 The installer will ask you whether you want to write in you bash profile an `activatephisscq` function too.
-> Finally, under `config.json`, you should write a proper path under the homonym key where tuples will be placed.
+> Finally, under `config.json`, you should write a proper path under the sidecar key where tuples will be placed.
 Make sure there is enough space there to allocate 20 GiB of files, at least.

 That's it! 🎉